Shell Nigeria: History

-Shell started business in Nigeria in 1937 as "Shell D'Arcy" and was granted an exploration license.
+Shell started business in Nigeria in 1938 as "Shell D'Arcy" and was granted an exploration license.
 In 1956, Shell Nigeria discovered the first commercial oil field at Oloibiri in the Niger Delta and started oil exports in 1958.
 Prior to the discovery of oil, Nigeria like many other African countries strongly relied on agricultural exports to other countries to support its economy.
 Many Nigerians thought the developers were looking for palm oil.

+In March 2025, Shell completed the divestment of its Niger Delta subsidiary to a Nigerian consortium, Renaissance Africa Energy Holdings, in a $1.3 billion transaction.
+The deal had been delayed by regulators due to concerns over the new owners' ability to manage the assets and environmental liabilities.
+Shell's divestment aligns with its intent to simplify its presence in Nigeria and focus on deepwater and integrated gas positions.

 Recent news

 In July 2013, Shell Nigeria awarded Kaztec engineering Limited a $84.5 million exploration and production contract for the Trans-Niger oil pipeline.

 On 25 March 2014, Shell Nigeria declared a force majeure on crude oil exports from its Forcados crude oil depot which stopped operations due to a leak in its underwater pipeline, a clause freeing the company from contractual obligations as a circumstance beyond its control happened.
-While it struggled repairing the pipeline, Royal Dutch Shell announced a force majeure on Nigerian crude oil exports.
+While it struggled with repairing the pipeline, Royal Dutch Shell announced a force majeure on Nigerian crude oil exports.